The John Day bursary

 The bursary is named in honour of John Day, former Chief Hydrogeologist of the BGS and dedicated member of IAH, being a member of the organising committee of the first UK Congress in 1977; chair of the UK national committee when the Cambridge Congress was held in 1985, and Vice President of IAH from 1984 to 1993.

 Open to postgraduate students studying at any university in Great Britain, the bursary reflects John Day’s commitment to the need for the science of hydrogeology to serve society at home and internationally.

-Applications should be submitted as a Word document to Tim Besien by the closing date, which is 21st April 2017 for fieldwork this year.
+Applications should be submitted as a Word document to Richard Cheal (firstname.lastname@example.org) by the closing date of 7 May 2018.
 The project submissions will be reviewed by the committee of the IAH British Chapter.
-Applicants will be notified by May 5th 2017.
+Applicants will be notified by 18 May 2018.

 The 2015 award went to Helen Robinson to support her fieldwork investigating geothermal resources at the Menengai Caldera in the East African Rift Valley, Kenya.

 The 2014 award went to Richard Cheal for his project: An evaluation of basic geophysical and borehole logging approaches for improving borehole placement and wellbore construction: A case study examining a saline-contaminated fluvial aquifer in southern Malawi.

 The 2013 award went to Amando Borge Izquierdo for his research project: Study of the capability of artificial recharge to reduce seasonal differences in groundwater accessibility and improve the development of permaculture through a better understanding of groundwater in the Shire Valley Alluvial Aquifer in Malawi.